DIRECTORS CHARITABLE FOUNDATION PRIVACY, DATA USE & COPYRIGHT STATEMENT

 IF YOU VISIT OUR WEBSITE

-THE PURPOSE AND LAWFUL BASIS FOR USING PERSONAL DATA
+THE PURPOSE OF AND LAWFUL BASIS FOR USING PERSONAL DATA

 We use personal data for several different purposes, each with its own “lawful basis”.
 This section describes these in detail and we are required by law to explain this to you.